JCII-zuitt-coding-bootcamp-projects/portfolio/tips.md

 7. Customize course Projects
-	-customized copied projects from tutorials
+	-customized copied projects from tutorials, if from tutorial

 8. Easy contact on contact page
 	-email